We are often asked the question: “Where can I find documentation that ODEON is a reliable software?” This question does not have one simple answer.

 International Round Robins

 It is now quite some time ago that the Round Robins on room acoustics software were carried out.
-In the three Round Robins, ODEON was ranked as one of the "unquestionable reliable" software (See results from the three Round Robins below).
+In the three Round Robins, ODEON was ranked as one of the “unquestionable reliable” software.
 Since the last 3rd Round Robin in 2002 ODEON has continuously improved e.g. the reflection based scattering and diffraction around edges have been developed, making it easier for the user to obtain reliable results because both developments remove some of the guessing involved in the room acoustic modelling, by adding algorithms that automatically utilizes the geometry of the room model to generate scattering or diffraction.

 Danish small Round Robin

 Anyhow, in 2008 the Danish Acoustical Society made a small Round Robin using only ODEON as software and 8 different users.
 The conclusion was that guessing especially concerning extremely low or extremely high absorption-coefficients can be problematic in an acoustic model; where this actually is no problem if the acoustician uses a traditional Sabine calculation assuming a totally diffuse field.
 Download report in PDF

 With the experience from Danish investigation we added a new button in the Material list called “limit absorption coefficients”.
 This button makes sure that all absorption coefficients added to the room model is automatically adjusted to be in between 0,05 and 0,95.
 Our advise is that you use this button if you are not sure whether the absorption coefficients are really that low or high.
 Especially in cases with one or two dimensional modes describing the reverberation time, this limiting of absorption coefficient can be necessary.
 Furthermore you should always make a quallity check of your model e.g. using this check list.